Renji-XD/ttu-whispersync/README.md

 ### What formats are supported

--   .srt / .vtt for subtitle and .m4a / .m4b / .mp3 for audio files (support may depends on used browser / actual audio codec)
+-   .srt / .vtt for subtitle and .m4a / .m4b / .mp3 (with constant bitrate) for audio files (support may depends on used browser / actual audio codec)

 ### Are mobile devices supported